 Revenue from lottery tickets for which results are determined based on a draw is recognized when the related draw occurs net of awarded prizes.
-These tickets are sold to customers either by contracted lottery retailers or on OLG.ca and OLG's mobile app.
+These tickets are sold to customers either by contracted lottery retailers or on OLG's digital gaming platform.